Cooling mechanical motion with polaritons: Polaromechanical cooling of two mechanical modes

-From the above analysis, one sees that when the resonant conditions $\Delta_u = \omega_2$ and $\Delta_l = \omega_1$, and $\kappa_{u,l} \ll \omega_{1,2}, |\omega_1 -\omega_2|$ are satisfied, simultaneous cooling of two mechanical modes can be treated as two independent sideband cooling processes, i.e., each polariton is responsible for cooling one mechanical motion.
-This reveals the high efficiency of our protocol, i.e., MMMs can be simultaneously cooled by exploiting multiple {\it tunable} polaritons.
+From the above analysis, one sees that when the resonant conditions $\Delta_u = \omega_2$ and $\Delta_l = \omega_1$, and $\kappa_{u,l} \ll \omega_{1,2}, |\omega_1 -\omega_2|$ are satisfied, the cooling of two mechanical modes can be treated as two independent sideband cooling processes, i.e., each polariton is responsible for cooling one mechanical motion.
+This reveals the high efficiency of our protocol, i.e., multiple mechanical modes can be simultaneously cooled by exploiting multiple {\it tunable} polaritons.
 Besides, there is competition between the above two cooling processes, which originates from the competition relation in distributing magnons into the two polaritons (with weights of $\sin^2\theta$ and $\cos^2\theta$), which further leads to the competition between the two PM coupling rates (cf., Eq.~\eqref{rate}) and thus between the two anti-Stokes scattering rates $A_{l-}^{(1)}$ and $A_{u-}^{(2)}$.
 This is seen in Fig.~\ref{fig2}(a)-\ref{fig2}(b), where a small $\theta \to 0$ ($\theta \to \frac{\pi}{2}$) corresponds to a large proportion of magnons and thus magnomechanical coupling strength in the LP (UP), and since the LP (UP) is responsible for cooling the lower (higher)-frequency mechanical mode, the mode $b_1$ ($b_2$) gets efficiently cooled, indicated by the significantly increased damping rate $\kappa_{\rm j,eff}/\kappa_j \gg 1$ (Fig.~\ref{fig2}(a)) and reduced phonon number $n_{\rm j,eff} /\overline{n}_{b_j} \ll 1$ (Fig.~\ref{fig2}(b)).
 Nevertheless, for moderate values of $\theta$, both the mechanical modes can be cooled into their quantum ground state with $n_{\rm eff} \ll1$.
-In Fig.~\ref{fig2}(b), the analytical results of Eqs.~\eqref{n1eff}-\eqref{n2eff} (solid curves) agree well with the numerical results (dashed curves) obtained by solving the Lyapunov equation associated with Eq.~\eqref{uRn} for the steady-state energies of two mechanical modes~\cite{SM}, implying two independent cooling processes in the limit of resolved sidebands and large mechanical frequency difference.
+In Fig.~\ref{fig2}(b), the analytical results of Eqs.~\eqref{n1eff}-\eqref{n2eff} (solid curves) agree well with the numerical results (dashed curves) obtained by solving the Lyapunov equation associated with Eq.~\eqref{uRn} for the steady-state energies of two mechanical modes (Appendix C), implying two independent cooling processes in the limit of resolved sidebands and large mechanical frequency difference.
 Note that the red and blue curves in Figs.~\ref{fig2}(a)-\ref{fig2}(b) are asymmetrical about $\theta=\frac{\pi}{4}$, which is fundamentally due to different mechanical frequencies.
 We have employed experimentally feasible parameters~\cite{Zuo24,Shen23}: $\omega_a \,{=}\, 2\pi \times 10$~GHz, $\omega_2 \,{=}\, 3 \omega_1 \,{=}\, 2\pi \times 30$~MHz, $\kappa_{a} = \kappa_{m} =2\pi \times 1$~MHz (giving $\delta \kappa =0$), $\kappa_{j} = 2\pi \times 10^2$~Hz, $G_{0j} = 2\pi \times 0.2$~Hz $(j=1,2)$, $T = 10$~mK, and the amplitude of the drive field $B_0 = 2.7 \times 10^{-5}$~T, corresponding to the drive power $P = 4.3$~mW for a 250-$\mu$m-diameter YIG sphere.
-The protocol works efficiently for higher bath temperatures, as shown in Figs.~\ref{fig2}(c)-\ref{fig2}(d), where both the modes can be simultaneously cooled to $n_{\rm eff}<1$ for $T$ being up to $\sim0.5$ K. We use a higher drive power $P = 69$ mW, which yields stronger PM couplings and thus larger cooling rates.
+The protocol works efficiently for higher bath temperatures, as shown in Figs.~\ref{fig2}(c)-\ref{fig2}(d), where both the modes can be cooled to $n_{\rm eff}<1$ for $T$ being up to $\sim0.5$ K. We use a higher drive power $P = 69$ mW {in getting Figs.~\ref{fig2}(c)-\ref{fig2}(d)}, which yields stronger PM couplings and thus larger cooling rates.
 In this case, the weak coupling condition for deriving Eqs.~\eqref{n1eff}-\eqref{n2eff} is broken, so Figs.~\ref{fig2}(c)-\ref{fig2}(d) are plotted numerically.
-In getting Fig.~\ref{fig2}, we vary the magnon frequency $\omega_m$ and the magnon-cavity coupling $g$ to fulfill $\omega_u-\omega_l \equiv \sqrt{\Delta_{am}^2+4g^2} =|\omega_2-\omega_1|$ (Fig.~\ref{fig1}(b)), i.e., the frequency difference of two polaritons matches that of two mechanical modes.
-This process corresponds to a continuously varied $\theta$.
-We then adjust the drive frequency according to $\omega_0 = \frac{\omega_a + \omega_m}{2} - \frac{\omega_1 + \omega_2}{2}$ to keep the two mechanical sidebands resonant with the two polaritons, i.e., to satisfy $\Delta_{u(l)} = \omega_{2(1)}$.